stewdio/beep.js/README.md

     this.voices.push(

-        new BEEP.Voice( this.note.hertz / 2, this.audioContext )
+        new Beep.Voice( this.note.hertz / 2, this.audioContext )
         .setOscillatorType( 'square' )
         .setGainHigh( 0.01 )
     )